Home

 • I just got the tip-off that they're going to be offering new, more interactive programs very soon, so come back in the next few weeks to find out more!

-Savvy Ways to do the Boston Aquarium
+Savvy Ways to do the Aquarium

 2. Aqua Kids Family Day: Friday mornings the Aquarium offers activities especially for families with young children in their Curious George Discovery Center.
 Free with Aquarium admission.